 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Before taking this medicine

 Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
-If you have recently had a baby, wait at least 4 weeks before taking Lo Loestrin Fe.
-You should not take Lo Loestrin Fe if you have:
+Stop using Loestrin 24 Fe and tell your doctor right away if you become pregnant, or if you miss 2 menstrual periods in a row.
+If you have recently had a baby, wait at least 4 weeks before taking Loestrin 24 Fe.

 untreated or uncontrolled high blood pressure;

-heart disease (coronary artery disease, uncontrolled heart valve disorder, history of heart attack, stroke, or blood clot);
+heart disease (chest pain, coronary artery disease, history of heart attack, stroke, or blood clot);

-a history of hormone-related cancer such as breast or uterine cancer;
+a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina;

 unusual vaginal bleeding that has not been checked by a doctor;